 Perfect packing is very important not only for the Everest Base Camp trek but for all trekking regions too.
 Here, I have divided the packing lists according to your body;

 When trekking, your head becomes the sensitive part of your body that should be protected properly.
 Because it is opened all the time facing the rough weather or hot weather.

 If the head is not kept warm then you can get sick very soon.
-Here’s what you need for you head when trekking to Everest Base Camp:
+Here’s what you need for your head when trekking to Everest Base Camp:

 Woolen cap (Handmade cap) = Handmade woolen cap for both males & females is the most important thing that you have to bring.
-This woolen cap is best for protecting your head from cold as well as it covers your ear also.
+This woolen cap is best for protecting your head and ear from cold.

 Woolen Mask=It’s also important because you can’t breathe the cold air while trekking because it will make you tired soon.
 Inhaling cold air also can cause the common cold and this woolen mask also covers your ear which is the best.